Set

 blue

-to convert them to Arrays:
+to convert a Set to an Array:

 const set = new Set(['red', 'green', 'blue']);